Digital Marketing

 Repurposing: Get More From Less

-A single blog post can become:
+A single blog post becomes:

-- An email newsletter topic
+• An email newsletter topic

-- A script for a short video
+• A short video script

-- Part of a downloadable guide
+• Part of a downloadable guide

-- Answers to Quora or Reddit questions
+• Answers to Quora or Reddit questions

-Write once, distribute everywhere.
+Write once.
+Distribute everywhere.

 Free and Low-Cost Tools